 Being made unemployed by fighter jocks returning from war in Europe and in search of adventure in Alaska, my grandfather returned to the old Alaska standard… mining.

 Joe worked his own mine in Wiseman and was semi-successful at it.
 His real skill was at running mining operations.
-So he became a mining foreman.
-Running camps and making them produce.
+So, he became a mining foreman, running camps and making them produce.
 He even spent time in Brazil working at a diamond mine.
-Big rumor in the family is that we have a whole branch of the family living down in Brazil.
+A big rumor in the family is that we have a whole branch of the family living down in Brazil.

-One of the things Joe like to do was box.
+One of the things Joe liked to do was box.

-He was the Alaska State Amateur Boxing Heavyweight Champions, and at 6' 4" he had a long reach.
+He was the Alaska State Amateur Boxing Heavyweight Champion, and at 6' 4" he had a long reach.
 There is a story about him being in a bar in Fairbanks and a young black man was being bullied by a bunch of guys.
 The guys didn't know two things.
-First that the young man worked as a mechanic for my great grandfathers trucking company and number two he was friends with the Alaska State Amateur Boxing Heavyweight Champion and worked for his daddy.
-From what I have been told the fight has become a Fairbanks legend.
+First that the young man worked as a mechanic for my great-grandfathers trucking company and number two he was friends with the Alaska State Amateur Boxing Heavyweight Champion and worked for his daddy.
+From what I have been told, the fight has become a Fairbanks legend.